TheCountt/config-mgt-ansible/thirteen.md

 # Ansible Dynamic Assignments (Include) and Community Roles

+## Hint: Always add and commit every little change to Github to avoid Merge Hell.
+Once you are done and satisfied with your code you can push to Github and create a pull request to merge with the main branch

 In this project(which is a continuation of Project 12) we will be introduced to dynamic assignments by using include module.

 What is the difference between static and dynamic assignments?

 Static assignments use import Ansible module while Dynamic assignments use include Ansible module.